Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/manufacturing/contoso_motors/ai_inferencing/_index.md

     | Weld-porosity | Weld porosity detection (no weld, weld, porosity) | [weld-porosity-detection-0001.bin](https://jsfiles.blob.core.windows.net/ai-models/weld-porosity-detection-0001.bin), [weld-porosity-detection-0001.xml](https://jsfiles.blob.core.windows.net/ai-models/weld-porosity-detection-0001.xml) |
     | Pose-estimation | Human pose estimation | [human-pose-estimation-0007.bin](https://jsfiles.blob.core.windows.net/ai-models/human-pose-estimation-0007.bin), [human-pose-estimation-0007.xml](https://jsfiles.blob.core.windows.net/ai-models/human-pose-estimation-0007.xml) |

 1. **Video Downloader:** this is an init-container in Kubernetes responsible for downloading sample video files used to simulate an RTSP video feed.
-In this scenario, all video streams are simulated using the **RTSP Simulator**.
+All video streams are simulated using the **RTSP Simulator**.
 The videos are downloaded from the Arc Jumpstart **jsfiles** storage account and stored in a Kubernetes volume for use in the deployment.

     | Video | Scenario | Link |
     | ----- | -------- | ---- |